-Since the beginning of 2014, the Foundation has been working in North West Tanzania and has been principally facilitating the installation of improved water sources – shallow wells and spring protection schemes – in rural communities in the districts of Chato (Geita Province) and Biharamulo (Kagera Province).
+Since the beginning of 2014, the Foundation has been working in North West Tanzania and has been principally facilitating the installation of improved water sources – shallow wells and spring protection schemes – in rural communities in the districts of Chato (Geita Region) and Biharamulo (Kagera Region).

 The Eleanor Foundation believes in working in partnership with individuals and communities so as to create the opportunities to bring about positive changes to peoples’ lives.
 By improving access to these basic needs we are providing the communities with the opportunity to lift themselves out of poverty through their own efforts.

 - EF is a Guernsey registered charity (CH425) and was established in August 2012.